team-refcode/refcode.org/README.md

 ### `npm run build`

 Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.
+It correctly bundles React in production mode and optimizes the build and images for the best performance.
+No images will work at all until this command is run.
+So if you run `npm start` without ever having run this command, all images will be broken.
+This command will also need to be run again to see any subsequent image changes.
+Added a new image?
+Run `npm run build`.
+Edited an image?
+Run `npm run build`.
+Some image isn't working in the dev environment?
+Run `npm run build`!

 The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.